Thanksgiving is a time of togetherness for family and friends.

 Traditional Thanksgiving fare includes mashed potatoes, stuffing, yams and other vegetables, cranberry sauce, ham, and of course, the main attraction, the Thanksgiving turkey.
 This is all followed by pumpkin or apple pie (or both, in my family) topped with whipped cream or vanilla icecream.

-Wow, I’m salivating for that meal already, but it’s still a few days away.
+Wow, I’m salivating for that meal already, but it’s still some time away.

 Wait, isn’t it Christmas already?

 But everywhere I go, I see Christmas garlands strung across store aisles, Christmas tree farms are throwing open their gates, inflatable snowmen have replaced their jack-o’-lantern counterparts, and Santa has set up camp at the mall.

 When I was younger, I remember that after Halloween, I would continue to see Autumn-themed decorations and other trimming wherever I went; it was basically Halloween décor minus the scare factor.